borismix/SimpleCompiler/README.md

 # SimpleCompiler
-A Simple Compiler from SemWare Corporation for a Teeny Pascal Programming Language
+SemWare Corporation Tutorial: A Simple Compiler for a Teeny Pascal Programming Language